 Been paying up to $15 a kilo at the shops for green beans?
 Did they go all black in less than week?
 Grow your own snake beans and you’ll save money, I guarantee.

-They don’t need extra fertiliser
+They don’t need lots of extra fertiliser

 They are yum and healthy

 My neighbours might have seen me wandering around the yard with my shirt off and crunching down on a handful of long green stringy things, and thought, “what the #!#@!! is he doing now?”
 Eating my greens, I would say.
 Would you like some beans?
+And they would say yes.

 So they are good raw, if that’s your thing.
 But you can use snake beans in most recipes where you use regular supermarket green beans, from meat-and-three-veg to casseroles.
 They are especially awesome in Asian stir fries.